What is the white phosphorus that Israel is accused of using in Gaza?

 This wax-like, toxic substance burns at temperatures high enough to melt metal.

-Human Rights Watch (HRW) has claimed that the Israeli military recently used white phosphorus munitions in Lebanon and Gaza.
+Human Rights Watch (HRW) says the Israeli military recently used white phosphorus munitions in Lebanon and Gaza.

-Here’s what you need to know about the controversial chemical substance:
+Here’s what you need to know about the chemical substance:

 Keep readinglist of 3 items